 ‘What-if’ objects for pre-emptive planning

 CBRN-Analysis provides the ability to set up defined ‘risk objects’ within the software.
 The ‘risk object’ can be a facility, a venue or location where there may be a risk of a CBRN release.
 All known data about a ‘Risk Object’ can be stored in CBRN-Analysis to create a knowledge base for planning and if required, reactions to a subsequent incident.
 The ‘risk object’ and any associated hazard area are shown on the map in CBRN-Analysis.

-CBRN-Analysis is an advanced, off-the-shelf CBRN Defense Knowledge Management Software Application that provides Knowledge Management, Hazard Prediction, and Warning and Reporting (W&R) capability, supporting the planning and execution of operations.
+CBRN-Analysis is an advanced, off-the-shelf CBRN Defence Knowledge Management Software Application that provides Knowledge Management, Hazard Prediction, and Warning and Reporting (W&R) capability, supporting the planning and execution of operations.

 Providing commanders with rapid and accurate knowledge to increase their CBRN situational awareness within an area where a risk of CBRN hazards may exist.

 CBRN-Analysis effectively supports and enhances risk-management in all phases of an operation, through the planning and pre-deployment phase, in-theatre execution, and in the post-conflict or recovery phase.
 CBRN-Analysis complies with the latest NATO standards.
 These include the NATO publications of STANAG 2103 ATP-45(F)(2) and STANAG 2497 AEP-45(E)(1).
 CBRN-Analysis is the global market leader in the digital application of CBRN knowledge management software that meets the latest warning and reporting standards.
 The software also supports intelligence preparation of the operational environment (IPOE) which allows users to place known potential hazards within their operational areas, enabling critical infrastructure protection.